 Synthetic Data Generation

 Generative models create synthetic training examples for underrepresented classes.
 This augments real-world data, improves class balance, and reduces the cost of collecting rare examples.
-In domains like autonomous driving and cybersecurity, synthetic data helps AI encounter rare but critical events that are difficult or dangerous to capture naturally.
+In domains like autonomous driving and cybersecurity, synthetic data helps models encounter rare but critical events that are difficult or dangerous to capture naturally.

 Automated Quality Checks